GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_digitalisation_ex2.md

 Our goal is to create a point layers at the three Banks close to each other in the Central Business District (CBD) of Abuja in Nigeria.
 This is to let people easily identify the banks in the CBD of Abuja for their transaction purposes.

-To this end, we will visualize the digitization of the First Bank, Bank of Industrie Building, and Zenith Bank Abuja.
+To this end, we will visualize the digitization of the First Bank, Bank of Industry Building, and Zenith Bank Abuja.

+### Add a basemap

 1. Add the OSM as a base map.
 To add the OSM as a base map click on `Layer` -> `Add Layer` -> `Add XYZ Layer…`.
 Choose `OpenStreetMap` and click `Add`.
 Arrange your layer in the `Layer Panel` so the OSM is at the bottom ([Wiki Video](/content/Wiki/en_qgis_basemaps_wiki.md))